Motion by mean curvature in interacting particle systems: Introduction

-Voter model perturbations also have duals that were defined by Cox, Durrett, and Perkins \cite{CDP13}.
+\mn \textbf{The $g$ function in voter model perturbations where the perturbation is a Lotka-Volterra system.} Voter model perturbations also have duals that were defined by Cox, Durrett, and Perkins \cite{CDP13}.
 In the class of nonlinear voter models that we will study, the dual is a branching coalescing random walk.
-In the Lotka-Volterra system the system branches into three, and we mark one lineage to indicate it came from the original particle (call it $x$) while the others are offspring (call then $y$ and $z$).
-If $x$ coalesces with $y$ or $z$ (or with both) there is no change.
-If $y$ and $z$ coalesce this is a voter event and is not part of the perturbation, while if there is no coalescence $x$ changes state if $y$ and $z$ are both in the opposite state.
-In this case \beq g_2(p) = (1-p)p^2 + p[1-(1-p)^2] = 3p^2 - 2p^3 \eeq which is the same as \eqref{g1}.
+In the Lotka-Volterra system the system branches into three, and we mark one lineage to indicate it came from the original particle (call it $x$) while the others are offspring (call them $y$ and $z$).

+To simplify computation, in the dual process we only consider the ``effective" perturbations and let them be branch points.
+When a perturbation occurs at $x$ there are three possibilities: (i) If $x$ coalesces with $y$ or $z$ (or with both) there is no change in the state of $x$.
+Hence we ignore this case. (ii) If $y$ and $z$ coalesce then $y$ and $z$ share the same state.
+This case is treated as a voter event since $x$ would adopt the state of a randomly chosen neighbor ($y$ or $z$).
+Hence this case is not part of the perturbation. (iii) If there is no coalescence among the three particles, $x$ changes state if $y$ and $z$ are both in the opposite state to itself.
+Case (iii) is the only effective perturbation and in this case \beq g_2(p) = (1-p)p^2 + p[1-(1-p)^2] = 3p^2 - 2p^3 \eeq which is the same as \eqref{g0}.

-In the nonlinear voter model the system branches into five, and we again mark one lineage to indicate it came from the original particle. \beq g_3(p) = \phi(p)+p = b_1p(1-p)^4 + b_2p^2(1-p)^3 + b_2p^3(1-p)^2 + b_1 p^4 (1-p) + p \eeq where $b_1=4a_1 - a_4$ and $b_2=6a_2-4a_3$.
-In the collection of nonlinear voter models that we study $g_3$ has fixed points at 0, $1-\alpha_0$, 1/2, $\alpha_0$, and 1.
+\mn \textbf{The $g$ function in voter model perturbations where the perturbation is a nonlinear voter model.} In the nonlinear voter model the system branches into five, and we again mark one lineage to indicate it came from the original particle.
+Since the branching rate is 1 $\phi(p)$ has the form

-In all four cases the middle fixed point is unstable.
-In the systems with three roots the other two are unstable.
-In the last example $1/2-\alpha_0$, $\alpha_0$ are stable and in the third example 0 and 1 are unstable.
+where $h_1(p)$ represents the probability of getting a 0 when the center is in state 1 and the states of the rest four sites are i.i.d.
+Bernoulli($p$), while $h_2(p)$ represents the probability of the center flipping from 0 to 1.
+It follows that

+where $b_1=4a_1 - a_4$ and $b_2=6a_2-4a_3$.
+In the collection of nonlinear voter models that we study $g_3$ has fixed points at 0, $1-u^*$, 1/2, $u^*$, and 1.
+If the middle fixed point $u_0$ is unstable then 0,1 are stable if there are three zeros, and $1-u^*,u^*$ are stable if there are five zeros.
 We collect these observations into an assumption